k1nho/blog/content/posts/2025-12-12-the-homelab-series-k3s-and-cilium.md

 cluster-init: true
 ```

-Note how I specify the `node-ip` and `tls-san` fields to use tailscale ip for the api server and generate a certificate.
-Another option that we set is the `cluster-init` option such that the cluster initializes with embedded `etcd` rather than the default sqlite.
+Note how I specify the `node-ip` and `tls-san` fields to use the Tailscale IP for the API server and generate a certificate.
+Another option we set is `cluster-init`, so that the cluster initializes with embedded `etcd` rather than the default SQLite.
 You can check
-all the possible configuration options for the server [here](https://docs.k3s.io/cli/server)
+all the possible configuration options for the server [here](https://docs.k3s.io/cli/server).

 > [!NOTE]
-> If you are planning to run a single node setup with no SSD, I recommend sticking with the sqlite setup, but in the long run if you plan on **adding more nodes** to your cluster, installing `etcd` can provide you with with a fully [HA setup](https://docs.k3s.io/datastore/ha-embedded), just make sure to have
+> If you are planning to run a single-node setup with no SSD, I recommend sticking with the SQLite setup.
+But in the long run, if you plan on **adding more nodes** to your cluster, installing `etcd` can provide you with a fully [HA setup](https://docs.k3s.io/datastore/ha-embedded).
+Just make sure to have
-> a odd number of server nodes to maintain quorum.
+> an odd number of server nodes to maintain quorum.

 > [!WARNING]
-> The kubeconfig file at `/etc/rancher/k3s/k3s.yaml` is owned by root, and written with a default mode of 600.
-This is actually good, because if you change to 644
+> The kubeconfig file at `/etc/rancher/k3s/k3s.yaml` is owned by root and written with a default mode of 600.
+This is actually good because changing it to 644
-> you will allow it to be read by other unprivileged users in the host
+> would allow it to be read by other unprivileged users on the host.

-Let's install k3s with our configuration file by running the following command.
+Let's install k3s with our configuration file by running the following command:

 ```bash
 curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC="server" sh -s - --config=$HOME/k3sconfig.yaml
 ```

-Now, if we check our cluster we should see the following:
+Now, if we check our cluster, we should see the following:

 ```bash
 sudo kubectl get no